Gum Grafting

 American Association of Tissue Banks Protocol

-All of the donor tissues used by Dr. Noraian follow the American Association of Tissue Banks (AATB) protocol for safety.
-By the amnion-chorion allograft has surpassed the other options in patient selection, and with Dr. Noraian, it is always your choice as to which tissue option to use.
+All of the donor tissues used by Noraian follow the American Association of Tissue Banks (AATB) protocol for safety.
+By the amnion-chorion allograft has surpassed the other options in patient selection, and with Noraian, it is always your choice as to which tissue option to use.